clinek/bashScripts/README.md

 # Scripts
-An assortment of bash scripts to perform random tasks and be examples of scripting
+An assortment of scripts to perform random tasks and be examples of scripting

 ## Bash
 ### downloadLatestChromeForTestBinaries.sh